svdavid/NEUS642/notebooks/week1_01-04_getting_started/README.md

 * Change to the folder where you cloned the notebooks by typing `cd NEUS642`.
 * Start Jupyter Notebook by typing `jupyter notebook`.

 A web browser should immediately open and load Jupyter Notebook.
-Navigate to today's notebook (under `notebooks/week1_01-04_getting_started`) and open `Getting_Started_students.ipynb`.
+Navigate to today's notebook (under `notebooks/week1_01-04_getting_started`) and open `Getting_Started.ipynb`.
 Now it's your turn to read the contents of the notebook and work through the exercises.
-Feel free to play around with the example code, add cells, etc. This is your sandbox!
+Each exercise has includes special cell.
+If that cell is active, press "ctrl-enter" to load the answer and review your work.
+Also, feel free to play around with the example code, add cells, etc. This is your sandbox!

-Note that this is the "student" version of the notebook, which leaves the answers to exercises blank.
-If you need to get the solution, look in `Getting_Started_answers.ipynb`

 ## Updating class materials